trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

 !!! info "Supported Tasks"

-    In Whombat, we currently support four different types of computer audition tasks:
+    In Sonari, we currently support four different types of computer audition tasks:

     * **Clip Classification**: In this task, the user or model is expected to correctly predict the class to which an audio clip belongs.
 The true class is